SamsamTS/CS-FindIt/README.md

 ### Contact
 Steam workshop [link](https://steamcommunity.com/sharedfiles/filedetails/?id=2133885971)

-You can use Github's issues tab or via Steam.
-This repo is not under my main Github account so you probably will get a faster response if you leave a comment on the workshop page.
-I'm open to collabration and suggestion.
 You can use the issues tab to report bug or provide suggesion, pull requests are also welcome.